scalarorg/scalar-core/docs/cli/scalard_query_evm_latest-batched-commands.md

 ## scalard query evm latest-batched-commands

-Get the latest batched commands that can be wrapped in an EVM transaction to be executed in Axelar Gateway
+Get the latest batched commands that can be wrapped in an EVM transaction to be executed in Scalar Gateway

 ```
 scalard query evm latest-batched-commands [chain] [flags]